Veterinarians have particularly high rate of suicide, experts say

-INDIANAPOLIS (WDTV/CNN) - Veterinarians are taking their own lives at alarming numbers; they are 2-3 times more likely to commit suicide than the general population.
+INDIANAPOLIS (WRTV/CNN) - Veterinarians are taking their own lives at alarming numbers; they are 2-3 times more likely to commit suicide than the general population.

 Veterinarians are 2-3 times more likely to commit suicide than the general population.
 (Source: WDTV/CNN)